GenieFramework/Genie.jl/docs/guides/Step by step app development with Genie.md

 ```

 Once the app is ready, it will be automatically started.
 This means that:
-  - it will automatically `cd()` into the app's folder
+- Julia will `cd()` into the app's folder
 - will load the Genie app environment
-  - will take you to a Genie REPL -- which is a Julia REPL, so you have all the power of Julia at your disposal
+- will take you to a Genie REPL -- which is a Julia REPL, so you have all the power of Julia at your disposal -- where you'll have access to Genie's API
 - the Genie REPL is indicated by the custom prompt `genie>`

+To manually start the application in the future you will have to follow more or less the same steps:
+* from the terminal `cd` into the app's folder: `$ cd /path/to/chirper`
+* load the REPL by running in the terminal: `$ bin/repl`
+* the Genie environment will load - when done you'll find yourself at the `genie>` prompt.

-We can check that everything worked well by starting up a server and taking it for a spin:
+Once Genie is loaded, we can check that everything worked well by starting up a server and taking it for a spin:
 ```julia
 genie> server = AppServer.startup()
 ```
-You can now visit `http://localhost:8000` in your browser - you will be welcomed by our very smart and helpful genie.
+You can now visit [localhost:8000](http://localhost:8000) in your browser - you will be welcomed by our very helpful genie.
+That's pretty good - but it's time we take ownership and build our home page.

 ## Setting up the home page
 Genie uses a route file to map web requests to functions.
 These functions process the request info and return the response.
 The route are defined within the `config/routes.jl` file.
 Right now, the file looks like this: